openenclave/openenclave/docs/Community/conduct/README.md

 down our general views on how conflict between community members [should be handled](ConflictPolicy.md).

-Incidents may be reported to the
+Incidents should be reported to the
 [Community Governance Committee](../governance/README.md), and will be handled in accordance with our
 [Incident Response Guidelines](IncidentResponseGuidelines.md).